mbta/odin/README.md

 MBTA application responsible for ingesting and aggregating fares related data.

+odin is designed to create large parquet datasets that are archived in object storage. odin is not meant to be used for real-time data aggregation, but is optimized for "near-time" data archiving operations. "near-time" can be thought of as next day analytics availability or (at a maximum) data with a freshness of several hours.

 # Developer Usage

 ## Dependencies

-[asdf](https://asdf-vm.com/) is used to mange runtime versions using the command line.
+[asdf](https://asdf-vm.com/) is used to mange dependency runtime versions using the command line.
+Version 0.17.0, or newer, is recommended.
 Once installed, run the following in the root project directory:

 ```sh
 # add project plugins